 Golf boots are an excellent choice if you are playing in damp circumstances or on uneven terrain.

 Golf sandals are the polar opposite of golf boots.
 Golf sandals can be cleated or spikeless to provide maximum in comfort.
 Golf sandals, while lacking the support of typical golf shoes, are lightweight and enable your feet to breathe.

 Some gamers even opt to play sockless.
 Golf sandals may be the ideal option if you play in warm, dry conditions and don’t frequently slip during your swing.

 Materials for Golf Shoes

 Synthetic is a less expensive variant of leather that protects the shoe’s outside.
 The material is nonporous, and while it is thinner and lighter than leather, it is not as breathable.
-A synthetic shoe is the way to go if you want value and a material that works well.
+A synthetic shoe is a way to go if you want value and material that works well.

 Golf Spikes Come in a Variety of Styles